-This singing group is made up of students who volunteer to sing for the Seminary’s special events: like periodic chapel services, graduations, donor banquets and other special occasions when asked by the Seminary administration.
-This group is also an outreach arm to churches, conventions, and institutions to advertise the Seminary!
-From the Mid America Singers comes our male quartet and female ensembles.
-The Singers practice every Wednesday at 11:00 A.M. in the chapel.
-Membership is open to any who want to sing!
+The singing group is made up of students who volunteer to sing for the Seminary’s special events such as periodic chapel services, graduations, donor banquets and other special occasions.
+This group is also an outreach arm to churches, conventions, and institutions to represent the Seminary.
+The Singers practice every Wednesday at 11:00 a.m. in the chapel.
+Membership is open to any who want to sing.
 For more information, email email@example.com.

 The Mid-America Womens’ Institute

 Mid-America hosts the Womens’ Institute for spouses of seminary students and alumni and female students and alumni.
 These classes take place on Monday nights during the fall and spring semesters and are taught by faculty wives and local women’s ministry leaders.
 Childcare is available, and classes begin at 6 p.m. and end at 8 p.m.
 For more information, please contact Campus Life by e-mailing firstname.lastname@example.org.